StefanoPernat/Assignment03-introsde/README.md

 **REQUEST 3:** updatePerson(Person p): update the personal info of the Person Passed as input

-POST request is the following
+PUT request is the following

 ```xml
 <soap:Envelope